HSC: NYSA COVID-19 Update

 Heartland Soccer Club: NYSA COVID-19 / Pandemic Policy

-- Prior to coming to the fields, ALL players, referees, coaches / team captains, parents / legal guardians and other spectators are encouraged to clean hands frequently and take other everyday preventative actions in observance of CDC guidance on social distancing and proper hand hygiene.
+- Prior to coming to the fields, ALL players, referees, coaches (NYSA) / team captains (Adult League), parents / legal guardians and other spectators are encouraged to clean hands frequently and take other everyday preventative actions in observance of CDC guidance on social distancing and proper hand hygiene.

-- Players are required to practice social distancing (at least 6 ft.) along the sideline.
-This is where you will place your bag, personal cooler, and other belongings.
-When off the field, this is the spot you will remain in.
-NO BENCHES WILL BE PROVIDED THIS SEASON.
+- Players are required to practice personal safety along the sideline.
+This is where you will place your bag, personal cooler, and other belongings. *Please remind players NOT to share drinks!*

 - NO SHARED COOLERS this season.
 It is extremely important for players to be properly hydrated prior to play AND to bring enough water, Gatorade/Powerade or similar for personal hydration during and after the game.

-- Masks are recommended for players while off the field, but not required while social distancing outdoors.
-(Since players are actively exercising on the field they are NOT recommended during play according to the World Health Organization.)
+- At this time, masks are optional off the field for players.
+Since players are actively exercising on the field they are NOT recommended during play according to the World Health Organization.

 - Players REQUIRED to use hand sanitizer prior to practice or game.
 (Recommended for each player or team to provide their own.)
 It is RECOMMENDED to use hand sanitizer immediately after play.

-- Team Captains / Coaches to provide game balls which must be sanitized before games.
+- Coaches (NYSA) / Team Captains (Adult League) to provide game balls.
+It is RECOMMENDED game balls be sanitized before games.
 Players responsible for bringing balls for personal training during practice.
 PLEASE LABEL ball with permanent marker.
 Recommended to sanitize immediately after game.

 - Based on specific age division, other specific rules may be implemented for safety.

-- While we love seeing everyone at the fields, at this time, we recommend spectators stay home or are limited as possible.
-Spectators MUST wear masks, practice social distancing (at least 6 ft.) from those not living in the same household.
+- Strive to practice social distancing (at least 6 ft.) from those not living in the same household when possible such as at practices.
 Spectators age 65+ and/or with underlying health conditions are recommended to stay home.
 Spectators may live stream to share with those unable to attend in person.

 - Concessions will only be opened on Saturdays during HSC/NYSA season.
 Board members will screen anyone entering Concessions.
 Due to limited space, no more than 4 people allowed at one time in the building.
-Masks to be worn inside.
 This season, only drinks and pre-packaged items will be available for sale.
-Customers must maintain social distancing in line.

 Plan for a potential COVID-19 case or exposure at HSC/NYSA: